polomsca/ml-matrix-game/README.md

 This is a compilation of data from several behavioral economics experiments where people play various games like the [Prisoner's dilemma](https://en.wikipedia.org/wiki/Prisoner's_dilemma) or [Stag Hunt](https://en.wikipedia.org/wiki/Stag_hunt).

-To contribute to this [database](https://github.com/polomsca/one-shot-games/blob/master/gamesmxn.csv), you can submit any experiment with games that are:
+To contribute to this [database](https://github.com/polomsca/one-shot-games/blob/master/gamesmxn.csv), you can submit any experiment with games that are two-player, one-shot, and normal-form, like so:

-- Two-player
-- one-shot (no finitely repeated games)
-- simultaneous (no "second-mover" games)
-- in matrix form (also bimatrix, normal, or strategic)
-- which can include experimental treatments if no significant deviation from baseline was found

-You may email me the paper the games appear in, or you may input the data with the following format:

 `paper` | `game` | `matrixrow` | `matrixcol` | `choicerow` | `choicecol` | `shape` | `symmetric` | `n`
 --- | --- | --- | --- | --- | --- | --- | --- | ---
 stahlwilson1994 | 1 | 40 10 70; 20 80 0; 30 100 60 | | 11 40; 0 40; 29 40 | | 3 3 | 1 |

-A couple notes on formatting:

 - `matrixrow` : The payoff matrix for the row player.
-In each row, separate elements with a space.
-Separate rows with semicolons.
-This lets `numpy.matrix()` return a matrix with the correct dimensions.
+Separate elements in a row with a space.
+Separate rows with a semicolon.
 - `matrixcol` : This field may be left blank if the game is symmetric and the player results are pooled.
-- `choicerow` : The frequency of each choice for the row player.
-If frequencies are represented as fractions, separate integers with a space, not a forward slash.
-Separate choices with a semicolon.
+- `choicerow` : The choice frequency for the row player.
+For fractions, separate integers with a space, not a slash.
+Separate choice frequencies with a semicolon.
 - `choicecol` : This field may be left blank if the game is symmetric and the player results are pooled.
 - `shape` : The number of rows followed by number of columns.
 Separate values by a space.
 - `symmetric` : `1` if symmetric, `0` otherwise.